GrilloPress/learning-laravel/book/silhouette/intro.md

 2. Creating forms
 3. Allowing Cross-header applications so our page can be used elsewhere
 4. Saving feedback to a database as well as emailing it to our admins
-5. Allowing comments and extra information to be added to feedback forms.
+5. Allowing comments and extra information to be added to feedback forms